All important information for exchange students from partner universities

 Procedure at Alanus University

 Do not complete the application form until the International Offices of your home university and Alanus University are in contact.
-The application form, “Application Exchange Students” is available under Downloads.
+You can request the application form from the International Office.

 Applications for the Spring Semester (beginning in April each year) must be submitted no later than the 15 October of the previous year.

-Applications for the Autumn Semester (usually beginning in mid-September each year) must be submitted no later than 15 April of the same year.
+Applications for the Autumn Semester (beginning in October each year) must be submitted no later than 15 April of the same year.

-A degree programme in Germany is expensive.
+A study exchange in Germany is expensive.
 The cost for rent, food, insurance, clothing, leisure activities, books, internet, and transportation amounts to at least 750 euros per month.